George Noel Keith: Biography

 Keith was born in Cardston, Alberta on 19 January 1921.
 He moved with his parents to live in Taber, Alberta.
 He enlisted in the Royal Canadian Air Force (RCAF) in Calgary on 16 October 1940, aged 19.

 Service career

 In 1941, Keith trained as a pilot via the British Commonwealth Air Training Plan.
 He graduated from the Initial Training School in late January 1941, and then attended the Elementary Flying Training School in March.
 He graduated from Service Flying Training School in June 1941 and was posted overseas, joining No. 402 "City of Winnipeg" Squadron RCAF where he flew the Hurricane IIB, until changing to Spitfire VBs during the Dieppe Raid in August 1942.

 North Africa

 He was commissioned as a Pilot Officer in May, 1942 and posted to the Mediterranean theatre in January, 1943 and joined No. 72 Squadron in March, 1943, based in Tunisia.

-On 3 April, 194, Keith was credited with his first confirmed victory, shooting down a German Messerschmitt Bf 109 fighter.
-The next month, on the 6 May, he claimed two Bf 109s destroyed and one probably destroyed.
+On 3 April, Keith was credited with his first confirmed victory, shooting down a German Messerschmitt Bf 109 fighter.
+The next month, on 6 May, he claimed two Bf 109s destroyed and one probably destroyed.